OllanatytamboOllanatytambo UrubamabaUrubamaba PisacPisac

 The market is also your best friend, when we don’t have a kitchen we tend to prepare meals such as tuna, avocado and tomato sandwiches, or we buy and prepare a large salad.
 There are ways around not having a kitchen.

-The owners and staff are really friendly, and were more than happy to safely store our bags for free while we take off to Machu Picchu.
-Thinking we were slightly mad for walking, that morning they gave us more coffee than usually and wished us well on our adventure.
+The owners and staff were really friendly and were more than happy to safely store our bags for free while we took off to Machu Picchu.
+Thinking we were slightly mad for walking, that morning they gave us more coffee than usual and wished us well on our adventure.

 Ollantaytambo to Machu Picchu:

-For a very detailed guide and account on our experience walking 28km from Ollantaytambo to Aguas Calientes, where we stayed the night and visited Machu Picchu the following morning to return back to Ollantaytambo that same day, click here.
+For a very detailed guide and account of our experience walking 28 km from Ollantaytambo to Aguas Calientes, where we stayed the night and visited Machu Picchu the following morning to return back to Ollantaytambo that same day, click here.

-This method meant we only paid €56 each to visit the world wonder.
-That cost includes accomodation in Aguas Calientes and a return public bus.
-So go forth and be budget proud.
+This method meant we only paid €56 each to visit the World Wonder.
+That cost includes accommodation in Aguas Calientes and a return public bus.
+So go forth and be budget-proud.

 Ollantaytambo Ruins: